nabilweq/Gramoday-Task/README.md

 ```

 Create a `POST` request by sending the details in request body.<br>
-1. The api will look for an existing report with marketID-cmdtyID-date.
+1. The request will look for an existing report with marketID-cmdtyID-date.
 2. A user can submit only one report for a commodity in specific market per day
 3. Save a report<br><br>
 A sample request is given below.